The Warriner School

 - Allows everyone to experience success

-- Raises standards of attainment
+- Raises standards of attainment and progress

 We have a very broad KS3 Curriculum: In Key Stage 3 (Years 7, 8 and 9), there are lessons in English, Maths, Science, Languages (French and German), Design and Technology, Computer Science, History, Geography, PE, Philosophy and Ethics, Art, Music, Drama and PSHE.
 This suite of subjects is complemented by our ‘Enrichment Days’ programme which spans across the year, where students are able to take part in rich learning experiences that do not easily fit into the normal school day and allow for students to learn in different ways.